laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

     CBOR (STD 94, RFC 8949) defines "Deterministically Encoded CBOR" in its Section 4.2, providing some flexibility for application specific decisions.
-    To facilitate Deterministic Encoding to be offered as a selectable feature of generic encoders, the present document discusses a Common CBOR Deterministic Encoding Profile that can be shared by a large set of applications with potentially diverging detailed requirements.
+    The CBOR Common Deterministic Encoding (CDE) Profile provides a more detail common base for Deterministic Encoding, facilitating it be offered as a selectable feature of generic encoders, as well as the concept of Application Profiles that are layered on top of CDE.
-    The concept of Application Profiles is layered on top of the Common CBOR Deterministic Encoding Profile and can address those more application specific requirements.
-    The document defines the application profile "Gordian dCBOR" as an example of an application profile built on the Common CBOR Deterministic Encoding Profile.
+    This document defines the application profile "dCBOR" as an example of such an application profile.

 --- middle